-The most prevalent theory claims Lady Mary Lygon as the hidden friend, but a glut of inconsistencies make this view untenable.
-For one, the earliest sketch identifies Variation XIII with only the capital letter L instead of the initials L.M.L.
-Secondly, Elgar’s comments for a set of 1929 piano rolls states that the “...asterisks take the place of the name of a lady who was, at the time of the composition, on a sea voyage.”
+The most prevalent theory claims Lady Mary Lygon as the hidden friend, but a glut of inconsistencies make that view untenable.
+The earliest sketch simply identifies Variation XIII with only the capital letter L instead of the initials L.M.L.
+Elgar’s comments for a set of 1929 piano rolls states the “...asterisks take the place of the name of a lady who was, at the time of the composition, on a sea voyage.”
 Contrary to that claim, Lady Mary was not on a sea voyage during its composition.
 The score was completed February 21, 1889, and she did not depart for Australia until April 11, 1899.
 To suggest his recollection of the timeline was clouded by the passage of time is contradicted by at least two earlier sources.
 In a letter dated May 2, 1899, he wrote of this variation, “The pretty Lady is on the sea & far away…” In Ernest Newman’s 1906 biography he explains it “refers to a friend who was crossing the ocean when the Variation was written.”
-Finally, three of Elgar’s longstanding friends – Rosa Burley, Ivor Atkins, and Ernest Newman – rejected the idea she could be the secret friend.
+Three of Elgar’s long standing friends—Rosa Burley, Ivor Atkins, and Ernest Newman—rejected the idea she could be the secret friend.